joshstevens19/simple-uniswap-sdk/README.md

   // this will be formatted in readable number
   // so you can render straight out the box
   baseConvertRequest: string;
-  // the min amount you will receive
+  // the min amount you will receive taking off the slippage
   // if the price changes below that then
   // the uniswap contract will throw
   // this will be formatted in readable number